Quiller-Anonymous/Triple-interface/README.md

 - Tin standard: not machine checked, but it works on paper... probably (no successful build)
 - Mud standard: informal sketch

-Aims to solve:
+Projects stats:
 1. Goldbach conjecture
--- Current status: finite conditional?
+-- Current status: silver

 2. Twin primes conjecture
--- Current status: leaf conditional (analytic engine builds, but depends on unconditional Goldbach + one major arc axiom + axioms for proofs existing in literature)
+-- Current status: iron (analytic engine builds, but depends on unconditional Goldbach + one major arc axiom + axioms for proofs existing in literature)

 3. The alt-zeta construct (nuanced primes detector)
--- Current status: works on paper
+-- Current status: tin

 4. The Riemann hypothesis
--- Current status: informal sketch
+-- Current status: mud

+# Local hiccups

+See DontHassleMe.txt for Mathlib constants and lemmas that are present or missing.

 Anonymous Quiller